Durabolin Side Effects

 Generic Name: nandrolone

-Note: This page contains information about the side effects of nandrolone.
-Some of the dosage forms included on this document may not apply to the brand name Durabolin.
+Note: This document contains side effect information about nandrolone.
+Some of the dosage forms listed on this page may not apply to the brand name Durabolin.

 Applies to nandrolone: intramuscular solution